milesbarr/cpp-project-template/README.md

 # C++ Project Template

-A modern, cross-platform C++ project template utilizing CMake, VS Code, Clang-Format, and GoogleTest.
+Use the project template to get started on a new C++ project.